Guillermo Rigondeaux: Rigondeaux vs. Donaire

 On 13 April 2013, Rigondeaux fought in a unification bout against WBO and The Ring champion Nonito Donaire at Radio City Music Hall, New York.
 Rigondeaux left his trainer Jorge Rubio in order to start training with his former amateur trainer Pedro Diaz for this fight.
 Donaire came into the fight as the No. 5 pound-for-pound fighter in the world.

-In front of a sellout crowd of 6,145, Rigondeaux defeated Donaire by unanimous (114–113, 115–112, and 116–111), though the fight was considered much wider than the scorecards indicated, becoming the unified WBA (Super), WBO, The Ring and lineal super bantamweight champion.
+In front of a sellout crowd of 6,145, Rigondeaux defeated Donaire by unanimous (114–113, 115–112, and 116–111). becoming the unified WBA (Super), WBO, The Ring and lineal super bantamweight champion.
 Rigondeaux frustrated Donaire early and often with his quick lead right hook, and left hand.
 Rigondeaux would continue to land the cleaner punches and dip out of range from Donaire for the first nine rounds of the fight.
-In the tenth-round, while Rigondeaux attempted to clinch with Donaire, he was pushed off and caught with a left hook from Donaire, sending him to the canvas.
+But in the tenth-round, Rigondeaux got caught with a left hook from Donaire, sending him to the canvas.
 Rigondeaux appeared to hurt Donaire with a straight left early in the twelfth-round, when Donaire covered up a severely swollen right eye and began bleeding from his mouth.
 Rigondeaux ended the round and fight targeting Donaire with his left hand, backing Donaire up.
 Rigondeaux landed 129 of 396 punches thrown (33%) and Donaire landed 82 of his 352 thrown (23%).
 Donaire was outlanded in 11 rounds.

 RingTV.com scored it 117–110 in favor of Rigondeaux, and HBO's Harold Lederman had it 118–109 for him.
 Donaire's purse was $1.32 million and Rigondeaux earned a career-high $750,000 purse.
 The fight averaged 1.1 million viewers on HBO.